AlphaBs/termux-gnirehtet/README.md

 1. Install [cargo](https://rustup.rs/) to build Rust.
 2. Run `build-gnirehtet.sh` script.

-Compiled binary (named `gnirehtet`) will be located in the same directory where the script is executed.
+The compiled binary (named `gnirehtet`) will be located in the same directory where the script is executed.

 ### gnirehtet android app

-Normally gnirehtet android app would works on most device so you don't need to build it yourself.
+gnirehtet app would work on most devices so you don't need to build it yourself.
 The apk file in this repository is from [official gnirehtet release](https://github.com/Genymobile/gnirehtet/releases).

-To build android app: [gnirehtet/DEVELOP.md](https://github.com/Genymobile/gnirehtet/blob/master/DEVELOP.md)
+To build the Android app: [gnirehtet/DEVELOP.md](https://github.com/Genymobile/gnirehtet/blob/master/DEVELOP.md)

 ## Related projects